Easter Picture Books

 In the beginning, she is made fun of, but later on, she gets to be confident and proud of her creative eggs.

 It teaches kids that it’s ok to be different.

 17. My Easter Basket: And the True Story of Easter by Mary Manz Simon.Ages: 2-4

 This book uses the colors of objects inside an Easter basket to help readers understand Easter and the story of Jesus.

 18. Really Woolly Easter Blessings by Bonnie Rickner Jensen.
 Illustrated by Donna Chapman.
 Ages: 2-5

 Each page of this book contains a Bible verse, a rhyme based on that verse, and a short prayer thanking God for that topic.
 Topics include Easter and Spring.

 19. The Berenstain Bears and The Easter Story by Jan and Mike Berenstain.
 Ages: 4-7

-A great book for explaining the Jesus story of Easter to kids while the bears re-enact it at the school theatre.
+It is a great book for explaining the Jesus story of Easter to kids, while the bears re-enact it at the school theatre.

 Easy for the kids to understand that Easter is more than bunnies and candy.